Ighodaro leads No. 4 Marquette to 73-59 rout of top-ranked Kansas in testy Maui semifinal

 Marquette will take on No. 2 Purdue for the tournament championship Wednesday.

-Tempers flared in the first half after Kansas swingman Kevin McCullar Jr. drained a jumper in front of Marquette's bench.
-McCullar appeared to be jawing in the direction of Golden Eagles coach Shaka Smart and his players as he headed back downcourt, and members of both teams had to be pulled away in the heated dustup that followed.
+Tempers flared in the first half after Kansas swingman Kevin McCullar Jr. drained a 3-pointer in front of Marquette's bench.
+McCullar jawed at Golden Eagles coach Shaka Smart as he headed back downcourt, and members of both teams had to be pulled away from the heated dustup that followed.

 An angry Smart and Jayhawks coach Bill Self appeared to exchange unpleasantries along the sideline at the end of the ensuing discussion with officials.